Research

 Algebra Seminar

-This seminar welcomes faculty and students from the Pikes Peak region who are interested in applications of contemporary research in analysis of all sorts.
-It is intended to have a very informal format, with several seminars in the format of a workshop rather than lecture format, introducing the audience to topics that are of current interest and are normally not covered in the standard math curriculum.
+This seminar welcomes faculty and students from the Pikes Peak region who are interested in mathematical aspects of data science and machine learning, and more broadly, optimization, scientific computation, modeling and simulations.
+The seminar It is intended to have a very informal format, with several seminars in the format of workshops rather than lecture format, introducing the audience to topics that are of current interest and are normally not covered in the standard math curriculum.

-In spring semesters, the seminar focuses on the Math Clinic, a new program for graduate and undergraduate mathematics students designed to provide provide an opportunity to directly experience how their studies can translate to solving immediate and relevant problems in a tangible way.
+The seminar will run in parallel with the Math Clinic, a new program for graduate and undergraduate mathematics students designed to provide provide an opportunity to directly experience how their studies can translate to solving immediate and relevant problems in a tangible way.
 Because each project is organized as a research group, students are also provided with opportunities to understand how their current skills and interests can contribute to multi-faceted and often complex team projects; such opportunities are extraordinarily valuable in helping students understand their strengths and weaknesses in a safe environment designed to encourage growth.
 Furthermore, because these projects often require expertise from several distinct domains, students gain insight into problem-solving approaches and tools which they may not have otherwise encountered as part of their core education.

 Nonlinear Waves Seminar